 A study published in 2018 examined the relationship of dietary patterns with the incidence and progression of parkinsonism in older adults.
 706 older adults participated in this study which involved annual assessments for the presence of four parkinsonian signs (bradykinesia, parkinsonian gait, rigidity and tremors).
 Participants were followed for an average of 4.6 years.
 While it was the MIND diet that was significantly associated with lower rates of developing parkinsonism, and with slower progression of parkinsonian signs, researchers observed more moderate protective associations for the Mediterranean diet.

-The Mediterranean diet is a healthy way of eating that has been associated with a decreased risk of Parkinson’s and research looks promising in the area of reducing parkinsonism progression.
+The Mediterranean diet is a healthy way of eating with an emphasise on plant-based foods that has been associated with a decreased risk of Parkinson’s and research looks promising in the area of reducing parkinsonism progression.
 Further research is required including randomised diet intervention trials to confirm causality.

 In the meantime, with its many positive health outcomes and emphasis on nutrient-dense, plant-based foods and unsaturated fats, the Mediterranean diet is a sensible pattern of eating for people with Parkinson’s to follow and is a lifestyle that the whole family can enjoy and benefit from.